Fightyshy/Day-96-Custom-API-based-website/README.md

 # day96-custom-api-based-website

-A simple one-page interactive "Business Card" Style website using a API and some website scraping to present a full image.
+A simple one-page interactive "Business Card" Style website using a API and some website scraping to present a summary of a character for a certain MMORPG.
 Character Summary and Raid Performance "pages" are complete, while the remaining pages are left as a template of what could be.
 Done as part of the 100 Days of Code: The Complete Python Pro Bootcamp for 2023 course, [link here]([https://www.udemy.com/course/100-days-of-code/learn/practice/1251204#overview](https://www.udemy.com/course/100-days-of-code/))

 All modules used are included in the requirements.txt, while relevant static files are contained in a static/assets folder.
 No database is used for this project, though there is a potential brainstorm to use one in a fork of this project.